 Have you ever wanted to experience what it feels like to have a Disney park to yourself?
 The After Hours events at Disney World are as close to that as you can get.
-Events include special character meets, parades, snacks, and you can ride your favorite attractions over and over again with minimal waits.
+Events include special character meets, parades, and snacks, and you can ride your favorite attractions over and over again with minimal waits.

 May is a very good month for low crowds at Disney World, especially in the first couple of weeks.
-It is the month right in-between the Easter holiday and Summer, and most kids are not out of school in the first half of the month.
+It is the month right in between the Easter holiday and Summer, and most kids are not out of school in the first half of the month.

 If you’ve read our Disney World Crowd Calendar, you know that park attendance levels depend highly on the school schedules.
 When kids are in school, Disney World is a lot quieter with lower wait times.
-Once schools get out for break or there is a holiday, the parks fill up.
+Once schools get out for a break or there is a holiday, the parks fill up.

 As with any month, weekdays are less crowded than weekends.
 In May there is plenty of sunshine and warm weather, and events like the Flower and Garden Festival draw more guests on Saturday and Sunday.
 If you can go to the parks during the week, you will find light to moderate crowd levels.